poiyomi/PoiyomiDocs/docs/intro.md

 - Rendering Pipeline: `Built-in Render Pipeline`
 - Build Target: `Windows`

-## Documentation

-On the sidebar, you'll find Documentation for each different feature of the shader.
-All features of the Shader in the UI will redirect here for further reading.

-:::warning
-*This documentation is geared towards **Poiyomi 9.0 and newer***.

-If you're using an older version, this documentation may not apply at all. [**An upgrade guide is available in this article**](/docs/general/upgrade/upgrade.md).
+:::info Heads Up
+Poiyomi Shaders is primarily built for usage in VRChat.
+However, it may be used in non-VRChat projects provided certain conditions are met.
+Read below for more information.
 :::

+## Version 9.x

+All information in this documentation is currently matching the latest publicly-accessible version of Poiyomi Shaders, version `9.0.61` and newer.
+Therefore, this documentation may not apply at all if you are using a version older than the one indicated here.

+If you are on an older version of Poiyomi Shaders, we highly suggest that you read [**our upgrading guidelines**](/docs/general/upgrade/upgrade.md) in order to ensure you are fully up-to-date on the latest features that are documented here.

-### Completion Status
+## Completion Status

 This Documentation is continuously being developed!
 If you have any questions, or if you think you've found an issue, please [join the Discord](https://discord.gg/poiyomi) and ask!
 Our goal is to have a fully-fleshed out documentation site with rich visual examples and explanations for all of the shader features.